Installing ProcessMaker

 This guide will instruct you on how to get started with ProcessMaker, from local installs to rapid cloud deployment.

-Install the open-source ProcessMaker Platform using Docker Desktop and Docker Compose.
+Install the open-source ProcessMaker Platform using and .
 Before proceeding with the installation process, it is essential to have a basic understanding of Linux commands.
 Familiarity with common command-line operations such as navigating directories, executing commands, and editing files will greatly facilitate the installation process and troubleshooting.

 Before proceeding with the installation, ensure that you have met the following prerequisites.